bodthegod/bod-workout/README.md

 -   For media query info, I used [W3Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp)

 -   For styling inspiration, I used [ColorMind](http://colormind.io/bootstrap/)

+-   For font styles, I used [Google Fonts](https://fonts.google.com/)

+-   Colours were all checked with [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23F2F2F2%0D%0A%23DDDDDD%0D%0A%23CCCCCC%0D%0A%23888888%0D%0A%23404040%2C%20Charcoal%0D%0A%23000000%2C%20Black%0D%0A%232F78C5%2C%20Effective%20on%20Extremes%0D%0A%230F60B6%2C%20Effective%20on%20Lights%0D%0A%23398EEA%2C%20Ineffective%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp)

+-   Icons within both intermediate and beginner pages, and footer were from [Font Awesome](https://fontawesome.com/)

+-   Images used came from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) which both allow for copyright free and royalty free images that are free to use.

 ### Frameworks, Libraries & Programs Used